rocLv/gitlab/doc/development/integrations/secure.md

 If these are not defined, then the scanner should use `CI_REGISTRY_USER` and `CI_REGISTRY_PASSWORD` as default values.

+#### Running Container Scanning

+In order to be consistent with the official Running Container Scanning for GitLab, scanners must scan the Kubernetes cluster whose configuration is given by `KUBECONFIG`, respectively.
+If the `RCS_KUBECONFIG` CI/CD variable is provided, then the `KUBECONFIG` variable is ignored, and the cluster specified in the `RCS_KUBECONFIG` variable is scanned instead.

+If not provided, `RCS_KUBECONFIG` should default to `$KUBECONFIG`, which is a predefined CI/CD variables configured when project is assigned to a Kubernetes cluster.
 #### Configuration files

 While scanners may use `CI_PROJECT_DIR` to load specific configuration files,